Seefeel: Relaunch – 2009 to the present

 Following the re-issue of their first album Quique in 2007, Clifford and Peacock discussed writing new material.
 Clifford recalls, "Sarah and I got together to do some interviews and we just talked and decided to exchange a few ideas to see if Seefeel was worth pursuing again".
 In an interview for Bleep.com, Clifford further explained "I was forced to listen to (Quique) again and also to dig out unreleased recordings and for the first time in a long time I realised that actually we were good.
 We had something special".
 Daren Seymour and Justin Fletcher were not able to be a part of the rejuvenated band due to prior commitments and living outside the UK, so Clifford recruited Kazuhisa Iida (ex-Boredoms) and Shigeru Ishihara (DJ Scotch Egg) on drums and bass respectively.
 They were asked by Warp to play at the label's 20th anniversary show in Paris in 2009 and Steve Beckett was so taken with their performance, he encouraged them to re-sign to Warp and to record new material.
 They began writing new tracks and eventually decamped to Church Road Studios in Brighton, though material was eventually mixed at home.
 The first fruits of their sessions was the 2010 Faults EP, followed in 2011 by the self-titled album Seefeel.
 The recordings showed a grittier side to the band.
 The Guardian newspaper observed "instruments glitched and phased into near-oblivion, their riffs reborn as weird digital signatures", going on to call the album "A hugely impressive rebirth".
 Boomkat noted "Seefeel have moved with the times, adjusting their trademark sound with characteristically fractal noise textures from Shigeru and more organic, pounding drums from Boredoms' E-da.
 There's still a sunkissed bliss running throughout the album, but it's of a more sullied, toxic variety".

+In 2024, the band released two mini-albums: Everything Squared and Squared Roots.
+Official band images currently show them as the core duo of Clifford and Peacock.
+In 2025, Too Pure released expanded editions of Quique (Redux) and Pure, Impure.

+In 2026, the band released their fifth proper studio album, Sol.Hz.